“Mom… I’m going to quit my job and travel the world.” (How to Convince Parents)

 • • •

 To travel the world for a year (like a gap year or a studying abroad stint) as you desire to experience various cultures and different places could be a reason that’s met with more warmth by your parents… as compared to traveling the world indefinitely as you firmly decide to quit your job and work on the road.

-Depending what your reason might be and how long you plan to do this trip of a lifetime, you need to tell your parents ALL about it.
-May it be because it’s your dream or your need to explore the globe (for a while or for a long period), just be open to them about it so that they can fully understand why you’re suddenly jumping into this decision.
+How to convince parents to accept this length of time?
+Depending on what your reason might be and how long you plan to do this trip of a lifetime, you need to tell your parents ALL about it.
+May it be because it’s your dream or your need to explore the globe (for a short while or for a long period), just be open to them about it so that they can fully understand why you’re suddenly jumping into this decision.

-It’s always best to show to your parents that you are doing this trip with your own money and resources, since it is a way to show them that you can absolutely take care of yourself (and also a way to prove to yourself that you CAN).
+It’s always best to show your parents that you are doing this trip with your own money and resources since it is a way to show them that you can absolutely take care of yourself (and also a way to prove to yourself that you CAN).

 Otherwise, if you plan to work remotely as you go around the globe, tell them about the means of how you will achieve it.
 Or if you have already grabbed a remote job that can support your traveling lifestyle (like being a digital nomad for example) explain that to them as well.

 Be as detailed as possible about the flow of your travel.
-Disclose the mode of transportation that you’ll be doing, the hotels/hostels that you’ll be staying in, the adventures that you’ll be taking — everything!
+Disclose the mode of transportation that you’ll be doing, the hotels or hostels that you’ll be staying in, the adventures that you’ll be taking — everything!
 And based on your parents’ personality, focus on the things that you think they would be most concerned about.

 If you ever need help in planning your itineraries, plans, and accommodations, you can check out my posts below: